xinyiguan/py2lispIDyOM/notebooks/runIDyOM_docs.md

 ### 3 Run IDyOM:

-To run the IDyOM model,
+To run the IDyOM model, simply do the following:

 ```
 my_experiment.run()